n7ekb/cps-import-builder/README.md

 files for use by your manufacturer's CPS software.

-If you have radios from different manufacturers this tool may allow you to synchronize the Talk Groups, Channels, and in many cases the Zones across each of your radios without manual editing.
+If you have radios from different manufacturers this tool may allow you to synchronize the Talk Groups, Channels, and in some cases the Zones across each of your radios without manual editing.
 You maintain one set of definition files, and can target the following supported CPS software packages: